National Rail | station code OKE

 www.nationaltrust.org.uk/finch-foundry

-Bus 6/6A from West Street to Sticklepath, Devonshire Inn.
+Bus 6A from Station forecourt to Sticklepath, Devonshire Inn.
 Finch Foundry is just beyond the bus stop

 on the opposite side of the road.
-Daily every 2-3 hours, 10 minutes journey, check the timetable carefully because some journeys bypass Sticklepath.
+M-S every 3 hours, 18 minutes journey.

 Operated by Stagecoach.